Value Iteration is Optic Composition: Introduction

 The most closely related work to ours is \cite{DJM}, which formulates MDPs in terms of F-lenses \cite{Spivak} of the functor $\operatorname{BiKl}(C\times -,\Delta(\RR\times -))^{\op}$, where $C\times-$ is the reader comonad and $\Delta(\RR\times-)$ is a probability monad over actions with their expected value.
 A MDP there is a lens from states and potential state changes and rewards to the agents observation and input $\binom{X}{\Delta(X\times\R)}\to\binom{O}{I}$.
 Our approach differs in two ways.
 We firstly assume that the readout function is the identity, as we are not dealing with partial observability \cite{POMDP}.
 Secondly, we specify a concrete structure of the backwards update map $f^*: X\times I\to \Delta(X\times R)$, which allows us to rearrange the interface of this lens from policies to value functions.
 Doing so opens up the possibility of composing these lenses sequentially, which is the heart of the dynamic programming approach explored in this paper.

+Bakirtzis et al. propose a category of MPDs as models of tasks \cite{bakirtzis_categorical_semantics_rl}.
+This emphasis on models allow them to compose different MPDs using fiber products and pushouts, and is agnostic to the control and RL algorithms that operate on them, which they take as given.
+Since our work focuses on a particular family of algorithms, we believe this approach is orthogonal to ours, and both could potentially be done simultaneously.

-Another approach is to model MDPs as coalgebras from states to rewards and potential transitions, as done by Feys et al. \cite{LTVMPDs}.
+Another approach is to model MDPs as coalgebras from states to rewards and potential transitions, as done by Feys et al. \cite{LTVMDPs}.
 They observe that the Bellman optimality condition for value iteration is a certain coalgebra-to-algebra morphism.
-We believe that this approach is orthogonal to ours, and both could potentially be done simultaneously.
-We discuss this in the further work section.
+We similarly believe this is orthogonal to our work and could potentially be unified.

 A series of papers by Botta et al (for example \cite{botta13}) formulates dynamic programming in dependent type theory, accounting in a serious way for how different actions can be available in different states, a complication that we ignore in this paper.
 It may be possible to unify these approaches using dependent optics \cite{braithwaite_etal_fibre_optics,vertechi_dependent_optics}.